Twix53791/oatmeal/README.md

     v         View details for a cookie, referenced by number.
   Add
-    ah        Add a host to the selection.
+    ah        Add a host to the selection. aw        Add the selection (sch) to whitelist. ab        Add the selection (sch) to blacklist.
   Delete
     dn        Delete one or more entries by number. da        Delete all entries in selection.
     de        Delete expired cookies from the selection. db        Delete all selected cookies whose hosts are found in the blacklist.
+  Remove
+    rw        Remove the whitelist selection (swh) from whitelist. rb        Remove the blacklist selection (swh) from blacklist.
   Other
     h         Provide usage documentation for commands.
     x         Exit without saving black/white lists.